OFI Sunday: Cancellation

 The series was cancelled after just five episodes, with another series planned depending on its reception.
-At first the debut show began with 5 million viewers at 10:30 pm, but by the end of the 45-minute show, the audience had halved to 2.5 million, fewer than the 3.3 million watching Notting Hill on Channel 4 between 11 pm and 11:15 pm.
+At first, the debut show began with 5 million viewers at 10:30 pm, but by the end of the 45-minute runtime, the audience had halved to 2.5 million, fewer than the 3.3 million watching Notting Hill on Channel 4 between 11 pm and 11:15 pm.
 Due to the heavy drop in ratings during the progress of each show (the second started with 5 million which it inherited from I'm a Celebrity...Get Me Out of Here!, but ended up with a loss from the first show of 700,000 by 11:15 pm) and falling ratings week-by-week, OFI Sunday was axed by ITV resulting in a second series never being made.
 It also never ranked in the ITV top 30 weekly BARB ratings and was another flop for UMTV.

 The sixth show was shown on 30 December 2005 which was on a Friday (as explained by Evans on the fifth show) and does not appear on "OFI Sunday" episode lists on various websites.
-Guests for the 30 December show were Will Young, Katie Melua and Ulrika Jonsson.
-There were plans to have a tribute band who were picked by Evans as the best one in the country to appear on this edition, but this was scrapped by UMTV after the two unaired pilot episodes of the main series filmed in early November.
-The first pilot was filmed on 6 November 2005 at ITV London Studios with Jodie Kidd as the main guest and three U2 tribute bands: Us4//U2, Achtung Baby and Unforgettable Fire.
-The studio audience were in 70s fancy dress.
+Guests for this edition included Will Young, Katie Melua and Ulrika Jonsson.
+Originally, there were plans to feature a tribute band who were chosen by Evans as the best in the country to appear on this edition, but this segment was scrapped by UMTV following the two unaired pilot episodes of the main series filmed in early November.

+The first pilot episode was filmed on 6 November 2005 at ITV London Studios, with Jodie Kidd as the main guest and three U2 tribute bands: Us4//U2, Achtung Baby and Unforgettable Fire.
+The studio audience were in 70s-themed fancy dress.
 Each tribute band played 90 seconds of a U2 song.
 Us4//U2 played "Beautiful Day", Achtung Baby played "Vertigo" and Unforgettable Fire played "New Year's Day".
-The idea was that after all three bands had played their songs the audience would clap for each band in turn and a mannequin dummy dressed as a rock guitarist in a black wig would register the claps on its clapometer guitar fret board.
+The idea was that after all three bands had played their songs the audience would clap for each band in turn and a mannequin dummy dressed as a rock guitarist in a black wig would register the claps on its clapometer guitar fretboard.
 Us4//U2 were the winners of this pilot episode.

-The 27 November show was due to feature Oasis tribute bands; the idea was scrapped, however, though footage profiling each tribute act was filmed on 8 November 2005 that was left unseen.
+The 27 November show was due to feature Oasis tribute bands but the idea was ultimately scrapped.
+Footage profiling these tribute act was filmed on 8 November 2005 but never aired.
 Other tribute acts would have seen Robbie Williams being paid homage to.
 The winner would have played at Evans's end of year party, with the acts playing into the commercial breaks.
 The second unaired pilot episode featured the same three Oasis tribute acts as those that would have been on 27 November show.
-Writer Allan Pease was interviewed for one of the pilots.
+Writer Allan Pease was interviewed for one of the pilots episodes.